 —David Freedlander, The Daily Beast, March 1, 2017

-We're free to anyone who drops by the site.
-We don't have a paywall, and we don't accept advertising.
+We're free to anyone who drops by the site, and we don't have a paywall.
 We do pay our authors, artists and designers, we're committed to a progressive outlook in politics and the arts--and to continue, we need your help.
 Please consider making a donation!

 Dale Peck, editor-in-chief

 The Evergreen Review gratefully acknowledges the generous support of